Naumann-Lab/nlp4neuro/README.md

 ## Systems/envs used for testing
 1) Lenovo Legion Slim 5 14APH8, 32 GB RAM, NVidia RTX 4060 8 GB, Windows 11 Home
-- checked that data download code works? yes as of June 17, 2025
 2) Duke Compute Cluster (DCC) remote access, NVidia A6000 via Windows Powershell
-- checked that data download code works? no as of June 17, 2025

 Documentation written by Jacob Morra.
 For clarification you may contact me at [jacob.morra@duke.edu].